gchq/gaffer-doc/docs/administration-guide/gaffer-stores/simple-federated/configuration.md

-- If you have chosen in the schema to use a time sensitive aggregation function (e.g. [`First`](../../../reference/binary-operators-guide/koryphe-operators.md#first)) for a property that is in multiple sub graphs, you may end up with duplicates in the result as, the aggregator does not know which sub graph is first or last.
+- If you have chosen in the schema to use a time sensitive aggregation function (e.g. [`First`](../../../reference/binary-operators-guide/koryphe-operators.md#first)) for a property that is in multiple sub graphs, you may end up with duplicates in the result as the aggregator does not know which sub graph is first or last.
 This means you may get duplicates of the same vertex but with different properties in the result.